 - If you feel that your gambling is becoming a problem, talk to a gambling counselor to get help.

 At Algamus, we believe that a gambling disorder should be treated with the same urgency and seriousness as a chronic physical health issue.
-If you believe that you or a loved one is struggling with a gambling disorder, please reach out to us at 888-527-2814, and we can help you identify the next best steps to take.
+If you believe that you or a loved one is struggling with a gambling disorder, please reach out to our gambling counselors, and we can help you identify the next best steps to take.